dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

     post_code(*args, **kwargs)
 ~~~

 Here, `pre_code(...)` and `post_code(..)` signify arbitrary code blocks which executes before and after the `foo(...)` function, respectively.
 Hence, the name `Decorator` - it "decorates" a given function by wrapping around it.
-Point to notice is that the `pre_code(..)` and `post_code(..)` may have access to the parameters intended to be passed into the original function `foo(..)`.
+Point to note hete is that the `pre_code(..)` and `post_code(..)` may have access to the parameters intended to be passed into the original function `foo(..)`.

-At this point, a typical example of the syntax of `Decorator` would have been enough to end the discussion, but it is important to grasp few more concepts on which the idea of `Decorator` relies on.
+At this point, a typical example of the `Decorator` syntax would have been enough to end the discussion, but it is important to grasp few more concepts on which the idea of `Decorator` relies on.

 ## Concept of `closure` and `non-local` variables:

 `Closure` typically appears in the context of *nested functions* (function inside the scope of another function).
-A `Closure` or `Closure function` is basically a *function object* that remembers the objects in its *defining scope*.
-Those objects are called `non-local`s to the *function object* in question.
+A `Closure` or `Closure function` is basically a *function object* that "remembers" the objects in its *defining scope*.
+Those objects are called `non-local`s to the closure.
 The cannonical example to describe `Clousre` and `non-local`s is:

 ~~~python
 def outer():